Nishmat's Women’s Health and HalachaIn memory of Chaya Mirel bat R' Avraham

 Answer:

-If the staining is beginning before you get to mikveh, and is making it difficult to complete the clean days, please get back to us.
+If the staining begins before you get to mikveh, and is making it difficult to complete the clean days, please get back to us.

-Please see our article on ketamim for more details and write back with any further questions.
+Please see our pages on Stains, Toilet Paper, and Feminine Hygiene Products for more detailed explanations, and write back with any further questions.

 Users of Internet filtering services: This site discusses sensitive subjects that some services filter without visual indication.
 A page that appears 100% complete might actually be missing critical Jewish-law or medical information.
 To ensure that you view the pages accurately, ask the filtering service to whitelist all pages under yoatzot.org.